katre/katre.github.io/beanstalk/index.md

 -  [Bonebreaker Tom (a Cloud Giant, CR 10)](https://a5e.tools/node/1633)
    -  Has changed out of his silk robe into a fine suit
+   -  Wearing a fine silver necklace (woth 100 gp) with the vault key
 -  Mrs Tina Bonebreaker (also a Cloud Giant)
    -  Wearing a nice house dress
 -  Mildred, the goose who laid the golen egg